The Best Shaded Patios In Miami guide image

 OpenTable logo

 Chef Creole is a Little Haiti institution, where there’s almost always a line of cars waiting to pick up wings, conch stew, oxtail, griot, and more.
 If you don’t feel like waiting in that line of cars, park, get out, order at the counter, and eat your food there.
-They have a great little tiki hut situation that's so much less stressful than the drive through, and a perfect place to dig into some oxtail while drinking a nice, cold Prestige or three.
+They have a great little tiki hut situation that's so much less stressful than the drive through, and a perfect place to dig into some oxtail while drinking a cold Prestige or three.

 Not only does Verde have one of the best views in Miami—a wide, uninterrupted view of Biscayne Bay and the MacArthur Causeway—but it’s casual enough to show up here in shorts and a tank top.
-The restaurant is located in the back of the beautiful Pérez Art Museum and is completely shaded, which is good because this is a lunch spot.
+The restaurant is located in the back of the beautiful Pérez Art Museum and is completely shaded, which is good because this is mostly a lunch spot.
 To sit outside, have a cocktail, and watch boats float by is really why you should come here.
 But the food (mostly salads, pizza, and sandwiches) is solid.

 Andiamo looks like it might take off and fly into outer space at any moment.
-The MiMo restaurant was originally built in 1956 as a tire shop, and it has a huge roof that extends over their front patio.
+The MiMo restaurant was originally built in 1956 as a tire shop, and it has a huge roof that extends over the front patio.
 This means the outdoor seating here (which is pretty much the only place to sit) is always shaded.
-So it’s a good place to be outside on a hot day, especially if you’re craving pizza.
+So it’s a good place to be on a hot day, especially if you’re craving pizza.
 The Sunday pie (meatballs, ricotta, pepperoncini, and parmesan) is a good one to order if you believe a pizza can never have too many toppings.

 Mandolin is always one of the first places we recommend for eating outside in Miami.
 The reason: this place is great, in so many ways.
 The Greek menu—with dishes like grilled haloumi, watermelon salad, kebabs, and more—never disappoints.
-Plus, their outdoor patio is just lovely.
+Plus, their outdoor patio is so lovely.
 The Buena Vista restaurant looks like it got sucked up by a tornado in Santorini and dropped into South Florida, Wizard of Oz-style.
 And thanks to a big tree, some well-placed awnings, and lots of fans, it’s possible to eat here in July.

 Since 1966, this spot has been the best place to eat on the Miami River, where you can watch yachts and old-school fishing boats drift by over the course of lunch or dinner.
 And after all these years, it’s still a good choice because it’s tasty, simple, and wonderfully unpretentious.
 The outdoor seating (our favorite place to sit) provides ample shade on a day when it feels like the sun is four inches from your nose.
 Start with some fried shellfish, listen closely to the daily specials, and if it’s stone crab season, you know what to do.